it3xl/linked-server-alias-workaround/README.md

 The workaround can overcome:
 * Need to pass a name of a linked server as a parameter to a stored procedure.
 * Store linked server name in a variable to modify and invoke it dynamically.
 * Need to interact with hundreds of tables and views.
-It is impossible to use other approaches from over the Internet (listed below).
+Using of use other approaches from over the Internet (listed below) will cause complications.

 This technique will allow your team to retain straightforward, standard and well-known development.<br/>
 But, you will look on things from another side, thanks for Microsoft.